Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 What Does Passing the NCLEX-RN Mean?

-Passing the NCLEX-RN signifies that you possess the minimum knowledge and skills to provide safe, effective nursing care.
+Passing the NCLEX RN examination signifies that you possess the minimum knowledge and skills to provide safe, effective nursing care.
 It doesn’t label you an expert, but it proves you’re ready to begin your journey as a licensed RN.

 Once you pass, you become eligible for RN licensure in your respective state or province.
 This credential allows you to legally practice as a registered nurse.